How to choose a travel companion: find the perfect adventure buddy

 13. To party or not to party?

 Both are totally fine, but make sure your companion knows which type of traveler you are.
-If you're more of a relaxed traveler, ensure the other person knows this and is able to find friends to party with, and vice versa.
+If you're more of a relaxed traveler, ensure the other person is aware of this and is able to find friends to party with, and vice versa.

 14. If you are traveling with more than one person, how does each person contribute to the group dynamic?